 Competitive applicants who apply before or by the early decision application deadline are invited to interview and will interview at their location of preference as indicated on their application.
 Offers of admission will be made on a rolling basis, and all early decision applicants will receive an admissions decision from the program in advance of the usual notification date (usually by the end of December).

 The CASAA application must be submitted and complete by this date for consideration for admission, unless this date falls on a weekend, in which case the deadline will be the next business day.
 It can take up to four weeks for CASAA to verify your application, so we recommend that applicants complete their applications prior to the final deadline if possible.

-- February-March: Interviews held and offers of admission made
+- February: Interviews held and offers of admission made

 If seats are still available, qualified applicants who apply after the early decision deadline or by the regular decision application deadline are invited to interview and will interview at their location of preference as indicated on their application.
 All regular decision applicants will receive an admissions decision from the program by the end of March.

 If seats come open, offers of admission will be extended to applicants on the alternate or waitlist.
 The program will notify the student immediately in the event of an open position or once enrollment is closed.
 Students on the alternate list should make sure their coursework is in order in case an offer of admission is made to them.

 The MSA Program starts in the Summer semester, the Tuesday following Memorial Day.

 If you have questions pertaining to CASAA, or if you have technical issues, call CASAA Customer Service at 617.612.2077 or email firstname.lastname@example.org.

 If you have questions pertaining to the Altus Suite, utilize the chat bubble in the bottom right-hand corner of your screen on the TakeAltus.com website.

 If you have any other questions, we're happy to help and encourage you to reach out.